sourceincite/sourceincite.github.io/_posts/0000-00-00-busting-ciscos-beans-hardcoding-your-way-to-hell.md

 }
 ```

-<p markdown="1" class="cn">Keep in mind, our target uses version *Java 1.8u201* so we need to compile the class with the same major version!
-Once we have done that, we can login to the `/LogonWSService/LogonWS` endpoint with the backdoor account we created from our [authentication bypass](#trustedclienttokenvalidator-authentication-bypass-vulnerability).</p>
+Keep in mind, our target uses version *Java 1.8u201* so we need to compile the class with the same major version!
+Once we have done that, we can login to the `/LogonWSService/LogonWS` endpoint with the backdoor account we created from our [authentication bypass](#trustedclienttokenvalidator-authentication-bypass-vulnerability).

 ```xml
 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/" xmlns:ep="http://ep.jaxws.dcbu.cisco.com/">